 Building a web development portfolio is a personal project into which you can put maximum effort and heart.
 Naturally, you want your web developer portfolio to look its best and for it to work flawlessly, without any glitches or lag.

 To achieve this, you need to implement various features, run tests, and take time to ensure that the site is optimized for use.
 During this process, you gain valuable hands-on experience and problem-solving practice.

 Showcases your skillset

-Web-based portfolios are a great way to showcase your skills and receive acclaim for your efforts.
+A web developer portfolio is a great way to showcase your skills and receive acclaim for your efforts.